French Connection II poster

 The inciting incident occurs at 14 minutes when Charnier's men kidnap Doyle off the street in broad daylight.
 The hunter becomes the hunted..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Doyle is dumped in the streets, completely strung out and incoherent.
+This demonstrates the protagonist's commitment to Doyle is dumped in the streets, completely strung out and incoherent.
 He crosses into a new world - addiction - and must choose to fight back or succumb., moving from reaction to action.

 The Collapse moment at 88 minutes (74% through) represents the emotional nadir.
 Here, A major raid goes wrong.
 Charnier escapes again, and an officer is killed.
-Doyle realizes Charnier is always one step ahead, and the case seems lost., demonstrates the protagonist at their lowest point.
+Doyle realizes Charnier is always one step ahead, and the case seems lost., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 95 minutes initiates the final act resolution at 80% of the runtime.
 New intelligence reveals Charnier's shipment route.
 Doyle synthesizes American tenacity with French precision - he's learned to work within the system while maintaining his drive., demonstrating the transformation achieved throughout the journey.